yangmeyer/CPAccelerationTimer/README.md

 Run a simulation with a given acceleration curve and specific behavior at each “tick”.
 Think of it as an NSTimer with not-necessarily-linear delays.

-Example “Accelerating and decelarting heartbeat”:
+Example “Accelerating and decelerating heartbeat”:

 	[[CPBezierPacemaker pacemakerWithTicks:10
 			totalDuration:20.0